rafaelcastrocouto/torrent-web-tools/README.md

 Output torrent: /current/path/directory_name.torrent
 ```

-Either the magnet link or the browser link can be used in uTorrent Browser to view the page.
+Either the magnet link or the browser link can be used in Maelstrom browser to view the page.

 If you don't have an index.html in the torrent directory, you will receive a warning message.